 Janine Kraft, Brand Director at Astral Radio BC North, worked her last day there October 4.
 Kraft had been with the operation for the past 11 years, the last two as BD.
 She left for opportunities outside broadcasting.

-Written by Gord Lansdell, Bill Dulmage - Updated February, 2013
+Gord Lansdell, Bill Dulmage - Updated July 2013